themodulecollective/OutSpeech/README.md

 - Get-SpeechVoice function to enumerate the available voices installed on a system
 - a Disable-SpeechConfiguration function for cleanup of the Speech Configuration Object(s) used or created by OutSpeech.

+## Release Notes

+1.0.3 Documentation Updates : Updates to this readme.md file.
+1.0.2 License and metadata updates.
+1.0.1 Original release to PSGallery

 ## How it Works

-1. Import the OutSpeech module into your PowerShell session
+1. NOTE: Only works on Windows machines right now (no .Net core support for speech synthesis yet).
+Import the OutSpeech module into your Windows PowerShell session (if using PowerShell 6.x or 7.x, use the Import-Module parameter -UseWindowsPowerShell).
 2. Simple usage: 'Out-Speech "Hello, Dave"'
    - Out-Speech will create a Default SpeechConfiguration object
    - Out-Speech will re-use the Default SpeechConfiguration object if it exists